Taskomater/tasker_config_utils/README.md

 The string passed with the '--code_description' option will be added under the 'Code Description' heading at the end in a markdown code block.

+The '-m' option will create a sha256sum file for exported_tasker_config and exported_tasker_config_info files.
+The sha256sum file will by default be created in same directory as exported_tasker_config_info and the same basename except with a '.sha256sums' extension but a path can be passed with '--sha256sums_file' option.
+If '-m' is not passed, then the sha256sums of the exported_tasker_config xml file will be added to the exported_tasker_config_info file instead.

 Set verbose level to 1 or 2 to get more info when running tasker_config_utils generate_config_info command.